 When you work at your computer or sewing machine, your posture is pretty much like this

 We need to correct this.
 We do this with an “empowering” posture like in the images below. push your chest forward, pull back your shoulders, extend your hands, and spread your fingers.
 Do this a couple of times, and hold the posture for a couple of breaths.
 Remember the deep breathing!

 This posture will stretch a little your back muscles and straighten your spinal column.
 Try it!

 It is time now to squat! yes, you heard me right – squat!
 Why is this important?
 Because you still have some major muscles that you did not exercise yet!
 Besides, we squat every day many, many times.
 You don’t believe me?
 Let’s see: did you sit down on a chair, or couch today?
 You did?
 I proved my point!

-Most people when they sit down, they bend their bodies and sometimes even use their hands to push on the knees, like in the images below:
+Most people when they sit down, bend their bodies and sometimes even use their hands to push on the knees, like in the images below:

-This transfers the effort not to your muscles in your legs, but to your hands / shoulders.
-But guess what: the muscles in your legs are far more powerful than your hands / shoulders, and in fact during the sedentary work you just had, were exercised much less!
+This transfers the effort not to your muscles in your legs, but to your hands/shoulders.
+But guess what: the muscles in your legs are far more powerful than your hands/shoulders, and in fact, during the sedentary work you just had, were exercised much less!
 So why not do a squat correctly, exercising the leg muscles in the process?

 Jonathan is showing this while keeping his hands on his chest, to emphasize that the hands have no role in the movement.
-Both the up and down movement are done entirely by the leg and back muscles.
+Both the up and down movements are done entirely by the leg and back muscles.

 Eventually, if you can, doing a full squat (lower than the level of the couch, or chair) will give your body a greater range of movements.